Coordination

 | Ingestion agent | External data source | New nodes and edges on a branch | Scheduled or external event |

-| Enrichment agent | Newly ingested nodes | Updated properties, new edges | Hook: new nodes created |
+| Enrichment agent | Newly ingested nodes | Updated properties, new edges | A query over pending work |

-| Analysis agent | Enriched subgraph | Analysis nodes, scoring edges | Hook: enrichment complete |
+| Analysis agent | Enriched subgraph | Analysis nodes, scoring edges | A query over enriched-but-unreviewed state |

-| Action agent | Analysis results above threshold | Action records, status updates | Hook: score above threshold |
+| Action agent | Analysis results above threshold | Action records, status updates | A query over ready-to-act results |

 Each agent has a clear scope.
 They coordinate through the graph state, not through direct messages to each other.